swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 ## Built-in tags

-The testing library predefines the following symbolic tags that can be used in any test target and applied to any test:
+The testing library predefines the following symbolic tags that you can use in any test target and applied to any test:

 - ``Tag/red``